All the Facts About Good & Bad Fats

 By Claudia Jones

-Trans fats, omega 3’s, hydrogenated, monounsaturated…Are you confused about which fats are safe to eat and which are to be avoided?
+Trans fats, omega 3’s, hydrogenated, monounsaturated…Are you confused about which types of fats are safe to eat and which are to be avoided?
+Which types of fats are good, and which ones are bad?
 This article aims to uncover some of the facts about fat; which fats to include in your diet and which fats to avoid at all costs.

 First lets be clear about one thing, our bodies need fat to keep us healthy, its good for us!

 Fat makes up 60% of your brain,helps the body to absorb fat soluble vitamins A, D, E & K, is a back-up source of energy, is part of the cell membrane of every cell in your body, and plays a vital role in hormone and immune function.However, some fats are harmful to the body so we have to be selective about the type of fats we consume and of course the amounts.

 So how much fat should we be eating?